-The Reach to Recovery International breast cancer support network is dedicated to improving the quality of life of those affected by breast cancer and their families through peer support, advocacy, and consumer involvement in research.
+Reach to Recovery International and its affiliated programs and organizations are dedicated to improving the quality of life of those affected by breast cancer and their families through peer support, advocacy, and consumer involvement in research.

 Members of the network benefit from sharing expertise in volunteer breast cancer support, as well as resources, connections, and experiences in a commitment to improve the quality of life of women diagnosed with breast cancer.